Alternate titles: Badges, Trophies, Achievements, Accomplishments.

 Some users respond to opportunities of winning, earning, and collecting awards that can be displayed to other community members.
 Construct a consistent family of collectibles that is achieved through mastering a healthy mix of difficulties.
 Unlock new achievements as easier ones are accomplished.

 Let your users specialize in certain types of behavior and show it off to fellow community members.
-If there is not room for everybody being in the top 10 of the entire site, then create multiple top 10 lists that celebrates different specialites.
+If there are too many users for a single top 10 of the entire site, then create multiple top 10 lists that celebrates different specialities.

 If you’re running a photography website and are rewarding users for uploading great photographs, consider creating specialized awards for different types of photographs instead of just having a best-of-the-best award.
 It takes different sets of skills to respectively create a great portrait shot and a great action shot.
 So why not just reward each type?

 Similarly you could award users with a series of different awards focusing on giving feedback: “Best comment in this month”, “Highest rated reply in this month”, or “Elite reviewer”.

 The Yahoo Design Pattern Library talks about “fetishizing” the awards1.
 Users should strive to receive a trophy, badge, or achievement – both because it is a challenge to be awarded, but also because it just looks great!